frank690/dependency-graph/README.md

                         Module name level that defines group (of nodes) coloring.
   -e [EXCLUDE [EXCLUDE ...]], --exclude [EXCLUDE [EXCLUDE ...]]
                         Define list of (sub)folders that should be ignored during the analysis.
+  -i IGNORE_MISSING_NODES, --ignore-missing-nodes IGNORE_MISSING_NODES
+                        Flag if missing nodes should not raise an error but rather be artificially added with an rectangular node.
 ```

 ### Notes